 That’s right!
 Food doesn’t come from the grocery store.
 Instead, it comes from farms, gardens, and forests.
 And, a large number of the nearly 400,000 plant species are edible.
 Who could hate plants when you eat them every day?
 Think you hate vegetables?
 I bet you like corn or potatoes.
 And, I have never met a kid who didn’t like fruit.
 Well, fruits are like delicious packages created by plants specifically for people and animals to eat.

 Think you hate plants?
 I bet after thinking about these facts about plants for kids you think differently.
 Want to dig into plants even more?
-You can get 30 plant identification cards for free and 20 awesome activities to do with the cards.
-Check it out!
+Grab the free plant bingo game above!